 Immersion into the real-world problem: We learned that immersing in the working of a NGO and public health infrastructure is critical in understanding the context of the problem.
 The authors went on multiple field visits to understand the stakeholders involved in the mMitra's workflow.
 The health workers interact with the beneficiaries across multiple mHealth programs, and thus can speak to the needs and behaviors of the beneficiaries.
 For instance, upon interacting with these health workers, we understood how telecom outages lead to more anomalous and incomplete data than we had anticipated.
+We also understood the decreased value in utility of calling the same beneficiary again shortly after a previous call.
 These field visits forced us to reevaluate our assumptions, and led to better data processing and modeling choices, as discussed in the earlier sections.
-For instance, after these discussions, we incorporated a new anomaly detection mechanism in our data pipeline.
+For instance, after these discussions, we incorporated a new anomaly detection mechanism in our data pipeline, and impacted our choice of horizon (η) in our RMAB model.